aranbarri/cpu_temp-kafka/README.md

 This stack includes:

 - **Kafka broker** running in **KRaft mode** (no Zookeeper)
-- **Java app** (packaged as a JAR) that reads CPU temperature from Linux and sends it to Kafka every 5 seconds
+- **Java app** (packaged as a JAR) that reads CPU temperature from Linux and sends it to Kafka every second.

 ## 📁 Project Structure